 Wait for the installer to finish installing all software components, drivers, and PACE System files before proceeding to the next step.

-- 12 If QuickTime is not already installed, you will be prompted to install the Recommended QuickTime installer option (see "Installing QuickTime" on page 24).
-Follow the on-screen instructions to complete the QuickTime installation process. - 13 When installation is complete, click Finish to restart your computer.
+- 12 Click Quit when prompted to install Quick-Time.
+If required, you can install QuickTime later (see "Installing QuickTime" on page 24). - 13 When installation is complete, click Finish to restart your computer.